 Alternatively, if you’re more DIY and want to figure it out for yourself, you can also sift through all the available home loans from major banks and institutions in Singapore with our home loan comparison tool.

-3. Lowest Monthly Mortgage Repayments
+5. Get the Lowest Monthly Mortgage Payment

 In the short run, this will allow you to fall within a favourable TDSR and keep monthly repayments more manageable.
 However, do remember that since you will be charged interest for a longer period of time, you are likely to end up paying more interest in the long run.

-With our Home Finance Advisors, you will remain in control of the process, but benefit from seasoned expertise that will take into account both your short- and long-terms goals, as well as any future refinancing or selling decisions that you may have, to help you find the best path to arrive at the optimal outcome for your own unique situation.
+With our mortgage experts, you will remain in control of the process but benefit from seasoned expertise that will take into account both your short- and long-term goals, as well as any future refinancing or selling decisions that you may have, to help you find the best path to arrive at the optimal outcome for your own unique situation.
 Planning not just for now but for the future is what professionals do best and we suggest taking full advantage of their skillset to secure a better financial future for yourself.Chat with us on Whatsapp Fill up an online form

 Disclaimer: Information provided on this website is general in nature and does not constitute financial advice.

 PropertyGuru will endeavour to update the website as needed.
-However, information can change without notice and we do not guarantee the accuracy of information on the website, including information provided by third parties, at any particular time.
+However, information can change without notice and we do not guarantee the accuracy of the information on the website, including information provided by third parties, at any particular time.
 Whilst every effort has been made to ensure that the information provided is accurate, individuals must not rely on this information to make a financial or investment decision.
 Before making any decision, we recommend you consult a financial planner or your bank to take into account your particular financial situation and individual needs.
-PropertyGuru does not give any warranty as to the accuracy, reliability or completeness of information which is contained in this website.
-Except insofar as any liability under statute cannot be excluded, PropertyGuru, its employees do not accept any liability for any error or omission on this web site or for any resulting loss or damage suffered by the recipient or any other person.
+PropertyGuru does not give any warranty as to the accuracy, reliability or completeness of information which is contained on this website.
+Except insofar as any liability under statute cannot be excluded, PropertyGuru and its employees do not accept any liability for any error or omission on this website or for any resulting loss or damage suffered by the recipient or any other person.